hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * But ExecutorService doesn't enforce any task structure
 * In theory, one thread could create an ExecutorService, a second thread could submit work to it.
 * And the threads which actually execute the work would have no relationship to either the first or second thread.
-* On top of that: a completely different thread can await the results of execution.
+* They are *one-way jumps*, just like the notorious `goto` statement from the `BASIC` language.
+* If threads are spawned in an unstructured way, they are like the concurrent equivalent of `goto`!
-* To summarize: **ExecutorService allows unrestricted patterns of concurrency.**
+* To conclude: **ExecutorService allows unrestricted patterns of concurrency.**

 ---